iankennedy87/StreetSmart/README.txt

 -------------------
 1. Getting Started
 -------------------
 Street Smart requires Google SignIn.
 Click the SignIn button on the main page, and you will be directed to the Google Sign In page.
+Please login with your Google credentials, not your Insightly credentials.

+(NOTE TO REVIEWER: Don’t use the dummy Insightly credentials provided above here!
+Use your own Google login information.)

 ------------------
 2. Main Page